Feromond/budget_tracker_tui/README.md

 ## ⚙️ Data Storage

 The application stores your transaction data in a `transactions.csv` file within a dedicated application data directory.
-The exact location depends on your operating system:
+The exact location depends on your operating system by default:

 - **Linux:** `$XDG_DATA_HOME/BudgetTracker/transactions.csv` (typically `~/.local/share/BudgetTracker/transactions.csv`)
 - **macOS:** `~/Library/Application Support/BudgetTracker/transactions.csv`
 - **Windows:** `%APPDATA%\BudgetTracker\transactions.csv` (e.g., `C:\Users\<YourUsername>\AppData\Roaming\BudgetTracker\transactions.csv`)

 The necessary directories are created automatically if they don't exist.

+You can manually override and set the path for this transaction.csv by going into the settings via the 'o' key on the main transaction view.

 ## References